 The limitations of traditional Personality Tests

-With the help of Zortify and its artificial intelligence, it is not only possible to determine narcissistic character traits such as excessive self-confidence, striving for dominance or overestimating one’s own abilities.
-Thus, not only the bright triad of personality – also called “entrepreneurial capital” – is taken into account, but also the three dimensions of the dark triad (according to Delory Paulhus) – so called “Counterproductive Behavioral Tendencies” are measured: Self-centeredness, Impulsive Excitement-Seeking, and Strategic Manipulation.
+With the help of Zortify and its artificial intelligence, it is not only possible to determine subclinical narcissistic character traits such as excessive self-confidence, striving for dominance or overestimating one’s own abilities.
+In addition to this, also the three dimensions of the dark triad (according to Delory Paulhus) – so called “Counterproductive Behavioral Tendencies” are measured: Self-centeredness, Impulsive Excitement-Seeking, and Strategic Manipulation.

 Zortify: Unveiling the Dark Triad of Personality Traits

 In this way, all characteristics are taken into account that can be detrimental to the company.
-Psychopathy, narcissism and Machiavellianism together make up the so-called “destructive potential” here.
-In the context of the approach chosen by Zortify, psychopathy is understood to be a personality tendency characterized by dissocial, antagonistic and insufficient behavior.
+Self-centeredness, Impulsive Excitement-Seeking, and Strategic Manipulation together make up the so-called “Counterproductive Behavioral Tendencies” here.
+In the context of the approach chosen by Zortify, Impulsive Excitement-Seeking is understood to be a personality tendency characterized by dissocial, antagonistic and insufficient behavior.
 Often caused by a lifestyle characterized by extremes.

 The aforementioned character traits, coupled with unscrupulousness, are still decisive for professional and corporate success for many employees in today’s companies.
 The above-average manifestations of the characteristics of the dark triad are sometimes strongly represented among executives, but also in the entire leadership field.
-Destructive potential, however, is possessed by everyone.
+Counterproductive Behavioral Tendencies, however, are possessed by everyone.

-Zortify supplements data from a previously conducted self-assessment with text analysis.
-An algorithm trained with artificial intelligence incorporates insights from the analysis of the target’s spoken or written text into the assessment, which cannot be manipulated in the process.
+Zortify algorithm trained with artificial intelligence incorporates insights from the analysis of the target’s written text into the assessment, which cannot be manipulated in the process.
 Decision-makers are thus enabled to make a better selection of candidates.